-''' property moveToSpamFolder : false -- moves spams to a "Spam" mailbox property markSpamMessages : true -- marks spams with red x property markSpamMessagesRead : false -- marks spams as "already read" property labelSpamMessages : false -- colors spam messages brown property markGoodMessages : true -- marks good messages with carets property labelGoodMessages : false -- colors good messages green property removeSpamMessagesFromServer : false '''
+''' property moveToSpamFolder : true -- moves spams to a "Spam" mailbox property markSpamMessages : true -- marks spams with red x property markSpamMessagesRead : false -- marks spams as "already read" property labelSpamMessages : false -- colors spam messages brown property markGoodMessages : true -- marks good messages with carets property labelGoodMessages : false -- colors good messages green property removeSpamMessagesFromServer : false '''

 You can change a false to true or a true to false to set the options the way you want.
-For instance, to have SpamSieve move spam messages into a separate mailbox, change the false in the first line to true.
+For instance, to have SpamSieve not move spam messages into a separate mailbox, change the true in the first line to false.
+When you are finished making changes, choose Save in Script Editor's File menu, close the window, and then re-launch the SpamSieve Eudora Helper.

-5.4.4 Eudora Limitations
+5.4.3 Eudora Limitations